NickLowery/StoryCircles/README.md

     *CircleConsumer* handles all the interaction between a client and an active Circle.
 It has methods for handling websocket messages from the client, and Channel group messages from other users.
-It also
+A lot of the game logic is also in this file when it didn't seem to make sense to abstract it out further.

 - circle/admin.py
     Just registers a couple models I wanted to be able to edit with the admin